 The golden ratio is often confused with the rule of thirds, but make no mistake, they are different.
 The golden ratio looks at what proportions are naturally most visually appealing.
-This ratio has been used in design, architecture, and engineering for hundreds of years.
+This ratio has been used in design, architecture, and engineering for centuries.
 It has even been tied to what features we find most attractive in people (facial and body types).

 The golden ratio can be described as a ratio within the elements of a form, such as height to width, approximating 0.618.